zhaohan-dong/c-playground-k-r/README.md

-The playground is based on the first edition of "The C Programming Language" by B. Kernighan and D. Ritchie.
+The playground is based on the second edition of "The C Programming Language" by B. Kernighan and D. Ritchie.
+Includes some exercises from first edition.